ccapdev1920T2/s11g14/README.md

 2. Navigate to the project folder
 3. Run npm install to download all necessary modules
    * modules to be utilized: express, express-handlebars, handlebars, multer, body-parser, mongoose, mongodb, express-session, bcrypt, connect-mongo, cookie-parser
-4. You may now start the application by running node index.js or supervisor index.js
+4. You may now start the application by running 'node index.js' or 'supervisor index.js'
-5. Wait for the prompt to reply "App listening at port 3000" and "Connected to: Connected to: mongodb+srv://admin:lop3arth@marketplace-vbvog.mongodb.net/test"
+5. Wait for the prompt to reply "App listening at port 3000" and "Connected to: mongodb+srv://admin:lop3arth@marketplace-vbvog.mongodb.net/test"

 ## Running the Application:
 * For Heroku:
     1. Visit https://marketplace-s11g14.herokuapp.com/ on your browser
     2. All other pages may be accessible throught links by the following formats stated below:
-        * Browse page - input "https://marketplace-s11g14.herokuapp.com/browse/[(name of Item)]". [] - optional
+        * Browse page - input "https://marketplace-s11g14.herokuapp.com/browse/[(nameofItem)]". [] - optional
-        * Item page - input "https://marketplace-s11g14.herokuapp.com/item/(name of Item)" the name of the Item includes entering the spaces and the full name of the item
+        * Item page - input "https://marketplace-s11g14.herokuapp.com/item/(nameofItem)" the name of the Item includes entering the spaces and the full name of the item
-        * Profile page - input "https://marketplace-s11g14.herokuapp.com/user/(username of User)" the username needs to completely follow the syntax of the User
+        * Profile page - input "https://marketplace-s11g14.herokuapp.com/user/(usernameofUser)" the username needs to completely follow the syntax of the User

 * or if locally:
     1. Connect to the application by using the browser and entering "localhost:3000" and it will lead you to the Home Page of the Website.
 All other pages may be accessible through the pages.